-What I have noticed that instead of feeling like I am forcing myself to do something it feels like I am giving myself permission to do it.
+What I have noticed is that instead of feeling like I am forcing myself to do something it feels like I am permitting myself to do it.
 Which is a much better mindset to be in.

 A supportive group can be such a life-line when you are self-employed and even more so when you are shy.